Updated: 6 days ago

 The human population footprint expanded into the former wilderness, where viral reservoirs thrive in rodents, birds, and bats.
 COVID-19 is the fifth pandemic of the 21st century, and we can expect more to follow.

 Societal growth now requires new technologies and new management theory, as envisioned in the Fourth Industrial Revolution.
 Supply chains must be local, visible, automated, and digital.
 And economic metrics must balance People and the Planet, as well as Prosperity.

-A written form of this concept (in greater detail) can be found below
+A written form of A Bat Sneezed (in greater detail) can be found in My Writing

 These recorded lectures discuss Systems Thinking concepts: Reinforcing and Balancing Loops, Limits to Growth and Shifting the Burden models.

 Conclusion: Tragedy of the Commons and some some thoughts for the future.